grame-cncm/faust/tools/benchmark/README.md

 - `-html to generate a ready to use HTML test page`
 - `-emcc to compile the generated C code with Emscripten (still experimental)`
 - `-jsmem to generate a wasm module and wrapper code using JavaScript side allocated wasm memory`

+## faust-tester

+The **faust-tester** tool allows to test a Faust effect DSP with test input signals, like dirac impulse or periodic pulses.

+`faust-tester [-imp] [-pulse] foo.dsp`

+Here is the available options:

+- `-imp to test with an dirac impulse`
+- `-pulse to test with a periodic pulse`

 ## faust-osc-controller